 There’s two types of mounts, alt-azimuth and equatorial.

 Alt-azimuth mounts are easier to use; you simply can just move and point your telescope to the object and viola!
 You got it!
 If you are viewing at a higher magnification, though, then you notice it’s harder to stay with the objects moving in and out of view.

-Equatorial mounts may require some learning, but they are designed to match your telescope to the earth’s rotation and move along with it.
+Equatorial mounts are designed to match your telescope to the Earth’s rotation.
 This makes manually tracking the object much easier when it starts getting out of view.